(8 MIN READ)

 4. IT’s increased role in providing services to external customers

-WLA platforms can provide a variety of ways to integrate tools and systems, including through direct integrations and universal connectors.
-WLA platforms can also enable users to load and execute APIs (including WSDLs, SOAP services, .Net assemblies, stored procedures, and command lines).
+WLA platforms can provide a variety of ways to integrate tools and systems, including CRMs, ERPS and more, through direct integrations and universal connectors.
+WLA platforms can also enable users to load and execute APIs (including WSDLs, SOAP services, .Net assemblies, stored procedures and command lines).

 As organizations become more reliant on cloud-based infrastructure and applications, the use of APIs to integrate and orchestrate processes will increase.

-Forrester expects half of enterprises to make cloud-native transformation a top priority in 2021.
-Many of these organizations will rely on multiple cloud vendors in order to leverage a wider range of tools and services.
-At the same time, many organizations will continue to maintain legacy mainframes and other on-premises systems, including private cloud.
+Many organizations now rely on multiple cloud vendors to leverage a wider range of tools and services.
+At the same time, some organizations continue to maintain legacy mainframes and other on-premises systems, including private cloud.

 This makes it possible for IT environments to spin machines up and down based on demand so that organizations aren’t paying for idle machine resources.

 There’s a growing trend to spend more time in development and less time maintaining processes and assets.
-Part of this is because businesses need to quickly adapt to shifting market demands, especially in light of the COVID-19 crisis.
+Part of this is because businesses need to quickly adapt to shifting market demands.
 Digital services and digitally augmented operations are critical to keeping many organizations afloat.

-Meanwhile, these same WLA platforms are helping IT teams automate operations using real-time monitoring, alerting, auto-remediation, and even pre-emptive error detection.
+Meanwhile, these same WLA platforms are helping IT teams automate operations using real-time dashboard monitoring, alerting, auto-remediation and even preemptive error detection.
 The goal for WLA vendors is to reduce the time IT teams spend maintaining, in order to increase the time IT teams can spend developing and iterating services.

-IT’s role within the organization has been expanding, and continues to expand at an accelerated pace.
-Gartner analysts expect that, by the end of 2022, 70% of customer experience (CX) programs will rely directly on IT.
-As a result, CIOs and IT leaders are being given greater responsibility in overseeing CX programs and in managing day-to-day operations.
+IT’s role within the organization has been expanding, and continues to expand, at an accelerated pace.
+CIOs and IT leaders are being given greater responsibility for overseeing CX programs and managing day-to-day operations.

-In order to help organizations pivot and adapt, WLA vendors are building-out capabilities that enable IT to rapidly integrate news tools and technologies; to seamlessly manage data across silos and environments; and to accelerate development and innovation.
+To help organizations pivot and adapt, WLA vendors are building out capabilities that enable IT to rapidly integrate new tools and technologies to seamlessly manage data to eliminate silos and accelerate development and innovation across entire ecosystems.

-Today’s market-leading WLA platforms are advanced, intelligent automation and orchestration solutions that have evolved far beyond traditional scheduling and automation tools.
+Today’s market-leading WLA platforms are advanced, intelligent automation and orchestration solutions that have evolved far beyond traditional automation and scheduling tools.
 Today, many WLA vendors support mobile and web applications that enable IT users to manage their environments from a range of devices and browsers, regardless of whether they’re in the office.
-Self-service portals are also available, enabling business users to trigger and monitor ad hoc processes without having to open IT tickets, saving IT time while improving SLAs.
+Self-service portals are also available, enabling business users to trigger and monitor ad-hoc processes without having to open IT tickets, saving IT time while improving service-level agreement (SLA) performance.